UrQuan3/PS2toCDi/README.md

 # PS/2 Mouse to CDi adapter

+Sourcecode for the PS2 mouse to CD-i adapter that I designed.
+Code adapted from an earlier PS2toCDi project by danbrakeley, who used anarterb's SNEStoCDi project, which was adapted from Paul Hackmann's gamepad adapter code.
+Ah, the power of opensource.

+As some PS2 mice pull more power than the CD-i provides, I suggest having an external 5v power source.
+Any USB charger will work nicely.
+I don't suggest back-feeding the 5v into the CDi (connecting the USB 5v to the CDi 5v).
+Seems like it could end poorly to me.

+WARNING: USB to PS2 mouse adapters are not true adapters, they simply connect wires.
+The USB mouse must know how to 'talk' PS2 or the adapter will not work.
+In general, if the mouse did not come with a PS2 adapter, it will not work.

+In a serious strangeness, it appears that the CD-i does not provide mouse acceleration.
+Since I do not own a CD-i mouse to test with, I do not know if the mouse provided the accelration calculations, or if mouse movements were simply linear.
+I couldn't stand it, so I added acceleration in the adapter.
+If you do not like the acceleration or wish to adjust it, look for the lines below and change the 'Y' component.
+Must be an integer, and 0 = no acceleration.

+    ```text
+    //X*v linear component, Y*(v^2) acceleration component
+    vnew = (1 * v) + (2 * sq(v));
+    ```

+I believe the original project was licensed "CC-BY" creative commons attrribution, so that is the license for this as well.

+Original post: version 1.0
+Built and tested around the Arduino Nano Every

+***ORIGINAL README BELOW***

 ## The backstory

 I bought an old Philips CDi off ebay, but it has been hard to find affordable input devices for it.
 I eventually built a SNEStoCDi to allow using SNES controllers, which works great, but I still wanted a mouse, so I hacked this project together to allow a PS2 mouse to be used with with a CDi.